Change UK: Structure and aims

 The party was launched as a group of independent MPs with a convenor (initially Gavin Shuker) and spokesperson (initially Chuka Umunna).
 It was established without a formal policy platform.
 In March 2019, this structure was changed as the group applied for registration as a political party with Heidi Allen as its leader (on an interim basis until an annual conference could be held).
 The party's registration was confirmed in April.
 In June, Allen left the party and Anna Soubry replaced her as leader.
-By July, the party employed one member of staff on a full-time basis, down from 11employed during the European elections.
+By July, the party employed one member of staff on a full-time basis, down from 11 employed during the European elections.

 Chris Leslie described Change UK as offering a home to those on the centre-left or in the "liberal" or "one nation" tradition.
 It was expressly pro-European, supporting calls for a further referendum on the UK's EU membership, and was considered to be centrist.
 Change UK's slogan was "Politics is broken.
 Let's change it", and it said it would pursue evidence-led policies, rather than those led by ideology, with the group being tolerant of differing opinions.

 Specific stated values included a "diverse, mixed social market economy", freedom of the press, environmentalism, devolution, subsidiarity and opposition to Brexit.
 All of its MPs supported a second referendum on the EU.
 Although the party never published a manifesto, it listed eleven "values", including that the government must do "whatever it takes" to protect national security, as Britain is "a great country of which people are rightly proud."
 Shuker said "[we] back well-regulated business but in return we expect them to provide decent, secure and well-paid jobs" and Leslie stressed the group was pro-NATO.

 On 14 March 2019, Wollaston's amendment calling for a second EU referendum was called by the Speaker of the House of Commons, the first TIG amendment to be called and the first time Parliament had the opportunity to directly vote on a second referendum.
 However, after both the People's Vote and Best for Britain campaigns advised supporters not to vote for the amendment, and the Labour Party whipped its MPs to abstain, the amendment fell 85–334.